wrathematics/coop/README.md

 * **Author:** Drew Schmidt

-A micro-package for computing cosine similarity of a dense matrix quickly.
+A micro-package for computing cosine similarity quickly.
 If you can do this faster, I'd love to know how.

+The package has separate routines for dense matrices/vectors and for a sparse matrix (like a term-document/document-term matrix).
+The use of each is seamless to the user by way of R's S3 methods.

+For dense implementations,
-The performance should scale fairly well, and will use multiple threads (if your compiler supports OpenMP) when the matrix has more than 2500 columns.
+the performance should scale fairly well, and will use multiple threads (if your compiler supports OpenMP) when the matrix has more than 2500 columns.
 You will see the biggest performance improvements, in decreasing order of value, by using: